Friday, 29 August 2025

 I would've been heaping a lot of high praise about the coming together of kosmische precision and pastoral reverie, but Dr Rob beat me to it again. * And far more eloquently descriptive.
 Even citing the sound within to be evocative of a drug free Spacemen 3.
 I've never dared imagine a drug free Spacemen 3.
 Surely it's like imagining the Beatles without George Harrison.

 The pressing is flawless too, which helps when drifting off deep.
 So deep that I stubbed my little toe on my swivel chair's foot while surrendering to it.
-The most pain I've felt in ages which is odd considering how many pallets I've mishandled of late.
+The most pain I've felt in ages which is odd considering how many heavy pallets I've mishandled of late.
 So much so that I actually put on a pair of socks to lie down and finish my listen.

+If this was a dish, it would be paella.
+Best shared.
 I miss communal listening.
 Whilst not as intense, it is great sharing the energy and space with someone appreciative.
 Loving the print too with its soft sherbert hues that nailed what I was imagining my flyers would be like when an illustrator friend helped me out until they came back.
 Nothing like this, of course.

 Only this time I actually bought their work for the colourful psychedelia of the music in its entirety.
 Beguiling drones and all.